Want to organize an unforgettable, fun soccer pep rally but don’t know where to start? We’ve got you covered!

 Plus, having the approval of an advisor or coach for your games in advance ensures that everyone has a wonderful time!

 More People, More Fun!

 If there isn’t a big crowd, what’s the point of having a pep rally at all?
-When holding a soccer pep rally, you need to involve as many people as you possibly can to make it a school-wide event, so the more the merrier!
+When holding a soccer pep rally, you need to involve as many people as possible to make it a school-wide event, so the more, the merrier!

 You can even involve cheerleaders who are not running the game by making their section of the audience cheer louder.